cloudfoundry-attic/lattice-release/README.md

 ##Testing the Diego Lite Box

- Follow the whetstone instructions at https://github.com/pivotal-cf-experimental/diego-edge.
+ Follow the [whetstone instructions](https://github.com/pivotal-cf-experimental/whetstone) for diego-lite

 ##To provision a box from scratch: